Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Introduction

-Nonetheless, many prior works have used a simple baseline that is applicable to all POMDPs~\cite{packer2018assessing, igl2018deep, rakelly2019efficient, yu2020meta}: model-free RL equipped with a recurrent policy and (sometimes) value function~\citep{duan2016rl,wang2016learning,fakoor2019meta}.
-We will refer to this approach as \emph{recurrent model-free RL}.
-This baseline is simultaneously simple (requiring changing only a few lines of code from a model-free RL algorithm) and general.
-However, prior work has consistently found that recurrent model-free RL performs poorly across a wide range of problem settings, including meta RL~\citep{rakelly2019efficient,zintgraf2019varibad}, general POMDPs~\cite{igl2018deep,han2019variational}, robust RL~\citep{zhang2021robust}, and generalization in RL~\citep{packer2018assessing}.
-One common explanation is that specialized algorithms that are tailored to specific types of POMDPs are very likely to outperform recurrent model-free RL because they (implicitly) encode inductive biases for solving these specific tasks.
-For example, algorithms for meta RL may leverage the assumption that the underlying dynamics (while unknown) are fixed, and the underlying goals are fixed within one episode~\citep{rakelly2019efficient, zintgraf2019varibad}; algorithms for robust RL may assume that the dynamics parameters are known~\citep{rajeswaran2016epopt} and dynamics is Lipschitz continuous~\cite{jiang2021monotonic}.
+One method that is applicable to any POMDP is model-free RL equipped with a recurrent policy (actor) and (sometimes) recurrent value function~\cite{duan2016rl,wang2016learning,packer2018assessing, igl2018deep, rakelly2019efficient, fakoor2019meta, yu2020meta}.
+We will refer to this approach as \textbf{recurrent model-free RL}.
+This baseline is simultaneously \textit{simple}, as it requires changing only a few lines of code from a model-free RL algorithm, and \textit{general}, as RNNs~\citep{elman1990finding} are Turing-complete~\citep{siegelmann1995computational} and universal function approximators~\citep{schafer2006recurrent}.

+This approach has been used as a baseline in many prior works, but these prior works report that it performs poorly in many problem settings, including meta-RL~\citep{rakelly2019efficient,zintgraf2019varibad}, general POMDPs~\citep{igl2018deep,han2019variational}, robust RL~\citep{zhang2021robust}, generalization in RL~\citep{packer2018assessing}, and temporal credit assignment~\citep{arjona2019rudder,raposo2021synthetic}.
+Why does recurrent model-free RL perform poorly?
+One common explanation is that specialized algorithms or more complicated memory architectures~\citep{ritter2018been,parisotto2020stabilizing} (implicitly) encode inductive biases to solve these specific tasks.
+For example, algorithms for meta-RL may assume that the underlying dynamics (while unknown) are fixed, and the underlying goals are fixed within one episode~\citep{rakelly2019efficient, zintgraf2019varibad}.
+Similarly, algorithms for robust RL may assume that the dynamics parameters are known~\citep{rajeswaran2016epopt} and dynamics is Lipschitz continuous~\cite{jiang2021monotonic}.
+Algorithms for temporal credit assignment sometimes assume that the history-dependent reward can be decomposed into a sum of Markovian rewards~\citep{ren2021learning}.